GAP-LAB-CUHK-SZ/SAMPro3D/README.md

  Using our framework, you can usually get a decent segmentation of the floor.
 However, for a large-scale floor, you need to run post_process.py for perfect segmentation of floors. -->

 ### Time estimation ⚡️
-If everything goes well, the entire pipeline will just take 15 min for a large-scale 3D scene captured by 2000 2D frames. (**WE DO NOT NEED TRAIN!!!**)
+If everything goes well, the entire pipeline will just take 15 min for a large-scale 3D scene captured by 2000 2D frames. (**WE DO NOT NEED TRAIN❗️**)

 ## Animated Qualitative Comparison